 - By using their research to assist in the development of curricula and web-based resources that can be utilized in both their own classrooms and the classrooms of educators across the state.

-- By providing a follow-up workshop in the following summer to review and analyze impact of participation, address any issues or questions, and develop ways to share their knowledge with other educators.
+- By providing follow-up in the following year to review and analyze impact of participation, address any issues or questions, and develop ways to share their knowledge with other educators.

 There is no cost to participants.
-Science Institute is sponsored in part by the National Science Foundation, the Sam Noble Museum, Oklahoma's oil and natural gas producers and royalty owners through the Oklahoma Energy Resources Board (OERB).
+Science Institute is sponsored in by the Sam Noble Museum and Oklahoma’s oil and natural gas producers and royalty owners through the Oklahoma Energy Resources Board (OERB).
 Participants are responsible for travel-related costs to and from the program, as well as any personal expenses.

 Elementary, middle or high school teachers (K-12) from the state of Oklahoma.
 This includes public, private, homeschool, and non-traditional educators.